How to Hire a Wedding Band in 2026

 8 weeks

 Contact guests who have not responded.
 Also think about purchasing currency for your honeymoon, if required.
-You should give provide the caterers with your final guest list.
+You should provide the caterers with your final guest list.
 With 8 weeks to go, this is the time to organise the stag and hen nights, and to book your hair appointment.

 This is a good time to make contact again with your wedding band or musicians, to discuss details like parking on the day, changing facilities, any song requests you might have, and to discuss their food arrangements (most bands will request some food and drink on the day).